 - Prescription drugs (keep them in their original container)

-- After sun lotion (you can find in Hawaii, but it’s nice if you already have it.
-We swear by Maui Vera and never leave home without it) Find the best prices here.
+- After sun lotion (you can find it in Hawaii, but it’s nice if you already have it.
+We swear by Maui Vera and never leave home without it.
+It is one of the top honeymoon must haves) Find the best prices here.

 - Ear plugs (in case you discover your partner snores or you hate the sound of the ocean) Check out the latest prices and more details.